gregory6-626/Apertue_Photometry/README.md

 3. **Presentation Slides: `Talk2.pdf`**
-   - The PowerPoint presentation slides used during the workshop are included for your reference.
-These slides provide an overview of the key concepts and methods covered in the workshop.
+   - These slides provide an overview of photometry's key concepts and methods.

 ## Questions and Feedback

 If you have questions, encounter issues, or want to provide feedback, please feel free to:

-- Contact me at (gregory6.626@gmail.com)
+- Contact us at (gregory6.626@gmail.com) (inspire.sudeshna@gmail.com)
-- Raise an issue on this repository to ask questions or report problems.
-- Submit a pull request if you have improvements or suggestions for the workshop materials.

 We hope you enjoy the workshop and find it helpful in your journey to understand and apply aperture photometry in data analysis.

 Happy learning!